avaframe/FlowPy/readme.md

 ### Persistence based routing

-The persistence contribution P_i aims to reproduce the behavior of inertia, and takes the change in flow direction into account [3].
+The persistence contribution P<sub>i</sub> aims to reproduce the behavior of inertia, and takes the change in flow direction into account [3].
-The direction contribution is scaled with the process magnitude Z_delta,parent, such that the direction from a parent cell with higher process magnitude has more effect on the path routing and direction.
+The direction contribution is scaled with the process magnitude Z<sup>&delta;</sup><sub>parent</sub>, such that the direction from a parent cell with higher process magnitude has more effect on the path routing and direction.

 ![](img/persistence.png)

-The direction contributions D_n are defined by the cosine of the angle between parent, base and child/neighbor minus pi:
+The direction contributions D<sub>n</sub> are defined by the cosine of the angle between parent, base and child/neighbor minus pi:

 ![](img/persistence_cos_function.png)